HaraldoFilho/HaraldoFilho/README.md

 Welcome to my GitHub profile!

-I hold a bachelor's degree in Computer Science but programming is not my current profession, I work for 20+ years on R&D in the [Semiconductor Industry](https://en.wikipedia.org/wiki/Semiconductor_industry).
+I hold a bachelor's degree in Computer Science but programming is not my current occupation, I work for 20+ years on R&D in the [Semiconductor Industry](https://en.wikipedia.org/wiki/Semiconductor_industry).
 On my spare time, I like to acquire knowledge through online courses and work on my personal side projects, which I share here.
 My current interests are **Artificial Intelligence**, **Deep Learning**, **Computer Vision** and [**Android Apps Development**](https://mohb.dev).

 These are the languages and technologies that I've used at some moment (blue=using):